 email@example.com | 202.558.7974 x302

-Kellie ensures that the JPI office runs smoothly by overseeing the day-to-day operations of the office.
+Kellie ensures that the JPI office runs smoothly by overseeing day-to-day operations.
+She also helps organize JPI signature gatherings including our annual September Bail Month event and most recently, the "Incarceration Generation" national book tour.
 She comes to us with many years of experience including work as Service Administrator for Canon Business Solutions, Inc. and Webster Fredrickson & Brackshaw, LLP, both in Washington, D.C.
-Her operations experience also includes a position as Legal Secretary at Bryan Cave, LLP in New York City, and work in administration at Ashcraft & Gerel, LLP in Washington.
-She is also currently pursuing her Bachelors in Communication Studies, with a minor in Marketing, at the University of Maryland University College, College Park.
+Her operations experience also includes a position as Legal Secretary at Bryan Cave, LLP in New York City, and work in administration at Ashcraft & Gerel, LLP in Washington, D.C.
+She is currently pursuing her Bachelor's degree in communication studies, with a minor in Marketing, at the University of Maryland University College, College Park.